Ajith7736/Bug-Lab/README.md

    ```bash
    npm run dev
    ```
-   This will run backend on port 3000
+   This will run on port 3000

 ---